Platform

 1. Remove zoning barriers that limit the construction of smaller, more affordable homes for first-time buyers and young families with smaller household size.

 2. Eliminate wasteful parking minimum requirements, particularly near transit corridors, to let property owners decide how much parking is needed.
 This reduces construction costs, prevents huge, empty parking lots.
-Why is the parking lot in front of Walmart bigger than the store itself?
+Think about it: why is the parking lot in front of Walmart bigger than the store itself?

 3. Increasing lot coverage and reducing setback restrictions